nicoa47/4wins3loses/README.md

 To start the game, follow this link: https://kricki.rocks/4wins3loses/

 If it is your first time, you need to create an account.
 Just click "Start New Game" and then "Register New Player".
-Then you can choose a player from the list and challenge him/her to a match!
+Upon creating a new account, you can choose a player from the list and challenge him/her to a match!

 ## Rules
 The rules are simple.
 It is like 4 wins: If you put 4 of your stones either horizontally, vertically or diagonally before your opponent does so, you win.
 BUT!
 If you likewise put 3 stones in a row, you lose.